 Central Maine Power 1-800-565-3181

 ____G.
-Local and State Taxes: The State of Maine imposes local property tax on both real and personal estates.
+Local and State Taxes: The State of Maine imposes local property tax on both real estate and personal property.
 Business owners should be prepared to declare personal property used in support of their business.
 Please contact the Wiscasset Town Assessor for more information on local personal property taxes.

 All firms must have a State ID Number and State Sales Tax Number which can be obtained from the Bureau of Taxation, Sales Tax Section.